Streamlet/stdex/README.md

 *   str_replace_inplace

-    replace string inplace, that means it will modify the given string.
+    replace string inplace, the given string will be modifed.

 *   str_replace